forest-ka/step/README.markdown

 ## How to install

-Simply copy or link the lib/step.js file into your `$HOME/.node_libraries` folder.
+Simply copy or link the lib/step.js file into your `$HOME/.node_libraries` folder and `require("step");` like usual.

 ## How to use

+### In serial

-The step library exports a single function I call `Step`.
+The step library exports a single function called `Step`.
 It accepts any number of functions as arguments and runs them in serial order using the passed in `this` context as the callback to the next step.

     Step(
       function readSelf() {